eclipse-sumo/sumo/docs/web/docs/Tutorials/TraCIPedCrossing.md

 ## Person related TraCI functions

-To simulate the push buttonm it must be known whether pedestrians are waiting to cross the intersection.
+To simulate pressing the button, it must be known whether pedestrians are waiting to cross the intersection.
 The following TraCI functions are
 used: